Davvott/C4/README.md

 - TODO: could refine algo for computer turn

 The is_position_winner() is what I like most about this implementation.
 Elegant and fast, I fumbled through others' versions of itertool, groupby, etc... and then found this.
 Problem solved.
-I'm sure it's a style of algorithm with it's own name, I've updated this function now (duplicated) to return consecutive tiles as a value for 'strength' of moves or potential counter moves.
+I've updated this function now (duplicated) to return consecutive tiles as a value for 'strength' of moves or potential counter moves.
 Ideally, would be nice to merge the two functions, but, not sure I can be bothered

 # Blackjack
 ========================================================